Arlchoose-code/Arlchoose-code/README.md

 ## 🌏 The Problem I'm Trying to Solve

 **270 million people speak Bahasa Indonesia.**
-Yet in the global NLP landscape, it's an afterthought — shoehorned into multilingual models not designed for its morphology, register variation, or the informal dialects spoken in rural communities.
+Yet in the global NLP landscape, it remains severely underrepresented — shoehorned into multilingual models not designed for its morphology, register variation, or the informal dialects of rural communities.

 The gap isn't just technical.
-It's social.
+It's sociolinguistic.

-In 2024, I built and deployed a digital platform for **Desa Medalsari, Karawang** — a rural village with limited digital literacy.
-I trained the locals to use it.
-Within a year, it was abandoned.
+In 2024, I led a one-week digital transformation program at **Desa Medalsari, Karawang** — built and deployed a village website, directly trained **20–50 local residents** to use it.
+Within a year, the platform was completely abandoned.

-The failure wasn't the code.
-The failure was that the technology spoke a language — visual, conceptual, interaction-design-wise — that the community didn't recognize as theirs.
+The code worked.
+The failure was elsewhere.

+The technology spoke a language — visually, conceptually, interaction-design-wise — that the community didn't recognize as theirs.
+No amount of training sessions could fix a tool that was never designed with their linguistic and cultural context in mind.
-That experience reframed everything.
-It's not enough to build AI *about* Indonesian language.
-We need AI *for* Indonesian communities — designed with their context, their constraints, and their voices at the center.

-**That's the research gap I want to work on at graduate level.**
+**This is my research question:**

+> *"How do linguistic and cultural barriers shape the rejection of AI-powered tools in rural Indonesian communities, and what design principles can bridge that gap — starting from the language model itself?"*

+This sits at the intersection of **Computational Sociolinguistics**, **Low-Resource NLP**, and **Human-Centered AI Design** — and it's where I intend to focus my graduate research.

 ---